 Creating a Vine

-In order to edit the video, there are a number of different applications that can be used.
-Alternatively, the video can also be uploaded to a user’s PC to be edited there.
+There are a number of applications that can be used to edit videos on mobile devices.
+Alternatively, videos can be uploaded to a computer for editing.
 Let’s take a brief look at the best applications for making Vines that have come out so far.

 The official Vine app

 The most popular app and social network for Vines is the official Vine app, which was launched in 2012.
 Soon thereafter, Vine was bought by Twitter, and in 2013 it became the most downloaded free app in the iOS App Store.
 Vine allows users to shoot six-second videos, speed them up, include photos, make a few basic edits, and then share their creations with friends.